raspberrypilearning/recruiting-mentors/en/step_1.md

 ## Introduction

-This course will primarily focus on supporting those involved in managing and running a Dojo to recruit volunteers.
+This course will support those involved in managing and running a Code Club to recruit volunteer mentors.

 Once completed, you should:
-- Understand what tasks volunteers can help with
+- Understand what tasks mentors can help with
-- Know how to create a volunteer role description
+- Know how to create mentor role description
-- Have learnt where and how to recruit potential volunteers
+- Have learnt where and how to recruit potential mentor
-- Know what resources are available to help recruit volunteers
+- Know what resources are available to help recruit mentors

+Throughout the course, tasks are marked by a green background and a grey checkbox in the top-right corner.
+Make sure to take notes to assist your learning!

 ## Reflect on your experience
-Before looking for new volunteers, it is worth reflecting on how you heard about and became involved in CoderDojo.
+Before looking for new mentors, it is worth reflecting on how you heard about and became involved in Code Club.

 --- task ---